Long history predates statehood, and excellent service is just doing good business

 After getting an invitation from banker Jill Castilla, the Banker on Wheels, Larry Marik, and scribe Mary Ann made a point of stopping in at Citizens Bank of Edmond, Okla.
 The couple found a bank that has weathered Dust Bowl, Depression, downturn, and management revamp while taking care of customers.
 They also found an inspiring story about customer service, personalized.

 * * *

 New to this blog?
 After he hung up his president hat, bank chairman Larry Marik, and his wife, Mary Ann, decided to sell their house, buy a Winnebago, and see more of America.
 They are now blogging about what they see about banking for ABA Banking Journal.
-Read more about the Mariks in "Chairman of the Open Road," and "Saxophone In The Moonlight Of The Sonora."
+Read more about the Mariks in "Chairman of the Open Road."
+See the link at the end of the story.

 * * *

 She's a little too petite to wear armor and sit astride a horse, but a rescuing knight is just what Jill Castilla is.
 In 2009, this fourth-generation banker definitely rode in to save the day.

 We were on our way back to Arizona after getting our "snow fix" in Nebraska for the Christmas holidays.
 We drove I-35 south through Oklahoma watching oil wells pumping and reminiscing about the old Big Eight days when we drove I-35 to attend the annual football shoot-out between Oklahoma and Nebraska on Thanksgiving weekend.

 We stopped at $278.2 million-assets Citizens Bank of Edmond, invited by EVP and Chief Credit Officer Jill Castilla, Jill is the fourth-generation in this bank,